 - The JDAPT for workers is designed to used by a person experiencing difficulties at work due to their health who is looking for practical supports and accommodation ideas tailored to their specific job demands.

-- Two versions of the JDAPT have been developed for supervisors, human resources practitioners, disability case managers and worker representatives who are looking for tailored accommodation ideas that will help them support workers with chronic conditions
+- Two versions of the JDAPT have been developed for supervisors, human resources practitioners, disability case managers, and worker advocates and representatives who are looking for tailored accommodation ideas that will help them support workers with chronic conditions:

 - The JDAPT to support a worker is designed to help identify potential strategies and accommodations for a specific worker experiencing difficulties with their job demands